-Technically it is not any more difficult to place two central lines vs one in a single vein but there are some caveats.
+Technically it is slightly more difficult to place two central lines vs. one in a single vein, but there are some caveats.

 3 Things to consider when performing a double-stick:

 - The vein needs to be large enough to accommodate both catheters.
-This normally doesn’t present any problems however occasionally if the patient has had a lot of prior lines or is small in stature, the IJ isn’t large enough for two catheters.
+This normally doesn’t present any problems; however, occasionally, if the patient has had a lot of prior lines or is small in stature, the IJ isn’t large enough for two catheters.
 In the image below you can see that even with a “MAC” line in the IJ, there is still room for a second central line.

 - Does the patient have a long or short neck?
-There are two schools of thought for the double-stick.
-You either place both catheters right next to one another under one dressing or you try to place them far enough apart that you can place separate dressings on them.
+There are two schools of thought on the double stick.
+You either place both catheters right next to one another under one dressing, or you try to place them far enough apart that you can place separate dressings on them.

-- Which line do you place high and which line do you place low?
+- Which line do you place high, and which do you place low?
 Which line to place where is subject to much debate in our department.
-When performing a double-stick we are often combining an introducer with a multi-lumen catheter for either large-bore access or additional ports in the ICU.
-My preference is to place the introducer higher and turn the multi-lumen catheter lower to act more like a subclavian line.
+When performing a double-stick, we often combine an introducer with a multi-lumen catheter for either large-bore access or additional ports in the ICU.
+I prefer to place the introducer higher and turn the multi-lumen catheter lower to act more like a subclavian line.

 How to Perform a Double Stick:

-Step 1: Scan the neck, decide if the vein is large enough to accommodate two catheters and if you have enough room to place the lines apart or place them close together.
+Step 1: Scan the neck; decide if the vein is large enough to accommodate two catheters and if you have enough room to place the lines apart or close together.

 Step 2: Gain access to the vein, and confirm the venous placement of your first wire

-Step 3: Gain access to the vein, place the second wire.
+Step 3: Gain access to the vein, and place the second wire.

-KEY POINT: When placing your wires be sure to note which wire goes with which line.
-If you are placing different size catheters, they will have different lengths and diameter wires.
+KEY POINT: When placing your wires, note which wire goes with which line.
+If you are placing different size catheters, they will have different lengths and diameters of wires.